Column: My Final Garden Column

 I recall that after my first year of writing the garden columns, I felt a sense of panic.
 “A new garden season is starting up and what in the world will I write about?”
 I was sure I’d already covered everything there was to know about gardening.
 It makes me laugh when I think back to that moment, especially considering how many columns I’ve written since then.

 Unfortunately, there was a hiccup in my column-writing career.
 I clumsily crashed my bike, which led to shoulder surgery and a lot of physical therapy.
-I can remember sitting in the newsroom with a bag of frozen peas perched on my shoulder, just so I could type on the keyboard for 10 minutes at a time.
+I can remember sitting in the newsroom with a bag of frozen peas perched on my shoulder, just so I could type for 10 minutes at a time.
 When you consider how much of my workdays involved this activity, that was a problem.

 “I want you to write for me,” she said.
 When I asked what she had in mind, her reply was “Anything about gardening!”
 I soon was writing both garden columns and plant profiles as a correspondent.